Joey Meneses Player Props: Nationals vs. Marlins

 Marlins Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Marlins pitching staff ranks third in the league.
+- The 9.5 strikeouts per nine innings put together by the Marlins pitching staff ranks third in the league.

-- The Marlins have the 15th-ranked team ERA across all league pitching staffs (4.22).
+- The Marlins have a 4.23 team ERA that ranks 16th among all MLB pitching staffs.

-- The Marlins rank 13th in baseball in home runs surrendered (74 total, 1.1 per game).
+- Marlins pitchers combine to give up 75 total home runs at a clip of 1.1 per game (to rank 13th in the league).

+- Garrett (2-2) gets the starting nod for the Marlins in his 13th start of the season.
+He's put together a 4.10 ERA in 63 2/3 innings pitched, with 69 strikeouts.

-- In his most recent time out on Saturday, the right-hander went seven innings against the Chicago White Sox, giving up one earned run while surrendering three hits.
+- In his last appearance on Sunday against the Chicago White Sox, the lefty went 5 1/3 scoreless innings while surrendering three hits.

+- In 13 games this season, the 25-year-old has amassed a 4.10 ERA and 9.8 strikeouts per nine innings, while allowing a batting average of .266 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.